Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Supervised learning for Hamiltonian reconstruction

 \section{Supervised learning for Hamiltonian reconstruction}

 In this section, we discuss our method to reconstruct the system Hamiltonian with supervised learning.
-We then apply our method to general $A_i$s and local $A_i$s, for system Hamiltonian reconstruction.
+We then apply our method to general $A_i$s and local $A_i$s to reconstruct system Hamiltonians.
 We further apply our results to catalyze the BFGS method.